Skip to main content

 The Photonics100 Meetup panel discussion

-The inaugural Photonics100 meet-up event at Manchester’s Midland Hotel on October 30 provided an engaging and thought-provoking forum for industry leading P100 alumni to discuss the current state of photonics, as well its trajectory for the future.
+Speaking at the inaugural Photonics100 Meet Up event at Manchester’s Midland Hotel on October 30, industry-leading P100 alumni got together for an engaging and thought-provoking forum on the current state of photonics, as well as its trajectory for the future.

 Hosted by Europa Science CEO Warren Clark, publisher of Electro Optics, the P100 MeetUp, sponsored by Chroma Technology, featured a distinguished panel of invited P100 guests including John Lincoln, Chief Executive, Photonics Leadership Group; Georg Draude, General Manager, Chroma Technology and Chris Dorman, Executive Vice President, Lasers Segment, at Coherent, who was sitting in for Coherent’s Chief Technology Officer Julie Eng.